BSOE Major Declaration Appeal Process

 - If you would like your Academic Plan reviewed before submitting your appeal, you can come into open counter hours and meet with a peer adviser.

-- Students appealing Technology & Information Management and Electrical Engineering are required to submit unofficial UCSC transcripts.
+- Students appealing Computer Science, Technology & Information Management, or Electrical Engineering are required to submit unofficial UCSC transcripts.
+Please review these instructions for accessing and downloading your student advising summary.

 - All students appealing need to submit unofficial transcripts for any major related coursework taken at an institution other than UCSC.
 If you have not taken major related coursework at another institution, this does not apply.